Master of Science in Public Safety Administration

-The Master of Science in Public Safety Administration is an innovative and practitioner-oriented degree program.
-It complements and expands the institution’s historic commitment to addressing the educational need of individuals engaged in law enforcement and related fields.
-Structured as an accelerated, adult-learning initiative, the degree program removes the time and space barriers that often prevent working professionals from completing graduate level education
+The Master of Science in Public Safety Administration is an innovative and practitioner-oriented degree offering.
+The program complements and expands the institution’s historic commitment to addressing the educational need of individuals engaged in law enforcement and related fields.
+Structured as an accelerated, adult-learning initiative, the degree program removes the time and space barriers that often prevent working professionals from completing graduate level education.

 - No GMAT required

 - ONE night a week, 22 month accelerated program

 - Qualified faculty with experience in their fields